-Financial institutions will find that all assets can achieve points on the CMP Green Value Score regardless of homebuilder / homeowner participation in the voluntary ENERGY STAR, LEED, GreenPoint Rated,or Climate Neutral programs through the ENERGY STAR Yardstick benchmark score as well as various points within the Green Building Underwriting Standard scoring system that are available for non-certified projects.
+Financial institutions will find that all properties can achieve points on the CMP Green Value Score regardless of homebuilder / homeowner participation in the voluntary ENERGY STAR, LEED or Climate Neutral programs through the ENERGY STAR Yardstick benchmark score as well as various points within the Green Building Underwriting Standard scoring system that are available for non-certified projects.

-Because ENERGY STAR, LEED, Climate Neutral and GreenPoint Rated continue to be voluntary programs that are optional for adoption, at present time many homes may achieve what appears to be a low CMP Green Score.
+Because ENERGY STAR, LEED, GreenPoint, and Climate Neutral Certification continue to be voluntary programs that are optional for adoption, at present time many properties may achieve what appears to be a low CMP Green Score.
 This is acceptable.
+All Green Value Scores show added financial value.